Skip to Content

 Instructions

-• Preheat the oven to 350° F (176° C).
+• Preheat the oven to 350°F (176°C).
 Then, melt butter in an oven-safe pan and add the apples and zucchini.
 Cook on medium heat for 7-8 minutes.

-• Transfer the filling to a baking dish or bake it in an oven-safe pan.
-Then, crumble the topping over the filling.
-Bake for 20-30 minutes until the fruit and zucchini mixture is bubbling and the topping is golden brown.
+• Transfer the filling to a baking dish or bake it in the oven-safe pan.
+Then, crumble the topping over the top.

 Notes

-Cooking Tips:
+Expert Tips:

 • Zucchinis release water as they cook, so there is no need for additional fluid.